On the Brownian separable permuton: Introduction

-This function $\varphi_{e,S}$ is well-defined as a random element of $L^\infty([0,1])$, and although it has a dense set of discontinuity points, it is continuous at every point which is not a one-sided minimum of $e$ (i.e. on a set which has almost surely measure 1).
-In \cref{sec:onedim}, we prove the following result. \begin{theorem} Almost surely, the support of $\mu^p$ is totally disconnected, and its Hausdorff dimension is 1 (with one-dimensional Hausdorff measure bounded above by $\sqrt 2$). \end{theorem}
+This continuum construction allows us to derive several properties of $\mu^p$.
+In \cref{BP_sec:onedim}, we prove the following result. \begin{theorem} Almost surely, the support of $\mu^p$ is totally disconnected, and its Hausdorff dimension is 1 (with one-dimensional Hausdorff measure bounded above by $\sqrt 2$). \end{theorem}

 The claim that the Hausdorff dimension is $1$ also comes as a special case of a result of Riera \cite{Riera}: any permuton limit in distribution of random permutation in a proper class, if it exists, almost surely has a support of Hausdorff dimension $1$.